Marketers love saying it: popups are powerful.

 By using a combination of popups and optins, you're able to reach your visitors at every stage of their online journey.

 11. Be Polite & Don't Keep Bothering Them

 Getting personal here: I get mildly (super) annoyed when I've opted in to someone's list…and still get bombarded by their optins every time I return to their site.

 In fact, one particular site (whose author I totally respect & admire) became so irritating with the popups that I finally got fed.
 I made the conscious effort to log into my email, hunt down the latest newsletters by that person, and unsubscribed to each and every one of them.

 …and I've never returned to their website.

 All because I was tired of having to constantly reject their optins.

 So don't do that to your subscribers!

 Use a plugin with a feature like PopupAlly Pro's polite subscriber recognition to ensure that you stay on the good side of your subscribers.

-Whether we're creating them or opting in ourselves, most of us have some experience with exit intent popups.
-If you have wisdom to share - or any of your own exit intent popup best practices to add to the list - share it in the comments below!
+Whether we're creating them or opting in ourselves, most of us have some experience with exit-intent popups.
+If you have the wisdom to share – or any of your own exit-intent popup best practices to add to the list – share it in the comments below!